 - Can you afford to reduce prices to an extent to compete with other sellers?

-- Are you able to fulfil an order within relatively short timelines?
+- Are you able to fulfill an order within relatively short timelines?

 A handmade haven, if there was one, Etsy offers the distinct benefit of attracting only those customers who look for handmade goods from around the world.
 As a result, your audience is already moving through the conversion funnel with the right intent.